 - 1/4 tsp garam masala powder

 - a pinch of sugar

 - salt to taste

 - Dry roast the moong dal in pan till golden brown.
-Wash and drain the dal.
+Wash and soak it for 15-20 minutes.
+Drain the dal.
 Keep aside.

 - Cook the moong dal with 11/2 cups of water until just cooked.
 Care needs to be taken that the dal does not become too mushy.